-(1) Timely mailed or delivered in accordance with Section 40-1-45 and Department of Revenue regulations pertinent thereto;

-1 ((2) Re eceived bу the Tax Appeals Commission on or 2 before the date due; o r

-- (3) Received by the Tax Appeals Commission in legible form by facsimile or electronic transmission on or before the due date, if the original, signed document is mailed or delivered to the Tax Appeals Commission within seven days after receipt of the facsimile or electronic transmission. - 9 §40-2B-6.
-Issuance of subpoenas; administration of oaths. - (a) A judge of the Tax Appeals Commission shall have the authority and the discretion to issue subpoenas, on his or her own motion or at the request of a party, requiring any person whose testimony may be relevant to an appeal to appear and give testimony, either at a deposition or a hearing before the judge.
+- (1) Timely mailed or delivered in accordance with Section 40-1-45 and Department of Revenue regulations pertinent thereto; - (2) Received by the Tax Appeals Commission on or before the date due; or - (3) Received by the Tax Appeals Commission in legible form by facsimile or electronic transmission on or before the due date, if the original, signed document is mailed or delivered to the Tax Appeals Commission within seven days after receipt of the facsimile or electronic transmission. - §40-2B-6.
+Issuance of subpoenas; administration of oaths. - (a) A judge of the Tax Appeals Commission shall have the authority and the discretion to issue subpoenas, on his or her own motion or at the request of a party, requiring any person whose testimony may be relevant to an appeal to appear and give testimony, at either a deposition or a hearing before the judge.
 If a person is subpoenaed to testify at a deposition or a hearing at the request of a party, that party shall bear the cost of transcription of the deposition and the fees and mileage provided in Section 40-2A-7(a)(4).
 The judge shall also have discretion to issue subpoenas duces tecum requiring the production of any document or other evidence relevant to the appeal.
-Such subpoenas or subpoenas duces tecum shall be issued in the name of the Tax Appeals Commission, and may be served either in the same manner as subpoenas

-1 issued by a circuit court, or by either U.S. mail with 2 delivery confirmation or certified U.S. mail, return receipt 3 requested.
-If any person has been subpoenaed to appear and 4 testify or appear and produce documents or other information, 5 and fails or refuses to appear or testify or to produce such 6 documents or other information, such person shall be subject 7 to contempt proceedings, if instituted by a petition for 8 contempt issued by a judge of the Tax Appeals Commission, in 9 the circuit court of the judicial circuit in which such person 10 resides, and upon proof of such fact to the circuit court, may 11 be punished for contempt as is provided in cases of contempt 12 in circuit court.
-Such proof of contempt may be evidenced by 13 an affidavit of a judge of the Tax Appeals Commission.
-14 Likewise, such circuit court shall have jurisdiction to hear, 15 and if appropriate, to grant a motion to quash such subpoena.
+Such subpoenas or subpoenas duces tecum shall be issued in the name of the Tax Appeals Commission, signed by a judge of the Tax Appeals Commission, and may be served either in the same manner as subpoenas issued by a circuit court or either by U.S. mail with delivery confirmation or certified U.S. mail, return receipt requested.
+If any person has been subpoenaed to appear and testify or appear and produce documents or other information and fails or refuses to appear or testify or to produce such documents or other information, such person shall be subject to contempt proceedings, if instituted by a petition for contempt issued by a judge of the Tax Appeals Commission, in the circuit court of the judicial circuit in which such person resides and, upon proof of such fact to the circuit court, may be punished for contempt as is provided in cases of contempt in circuit court.
+Such proof of contempt may be evidenced by an affidavit of a judge of the Tax Appeals Commission.
+Likewise, such circuit court shall have jurisdiction to hear and, if appropriate, to grant a motion to quash such subpoena.

-- (b) Any judge, or any employee of the Tax Appeals Commission as designated in writing by the chief judge, may administer oaths. - §40-2B-7.
-Hearings to be without a jury and de novo. - 20 All appeals to the Tax Appeals Commission shall be 21 tried without a jury and shall be de novo.
+(b) Any judge, or any employee of the Tax Appeals Commission as designated in writing by the chief judge, may administer oaths.

+\$40-2B-7.
+Hearings to be without a jury and de novo.

+All appeals to the Tax Appeals Commission shall be tried without a jury and shall be de novo.

-- \$40-2B-8.
-Notice to taxpayer of right to appeal to Tax Appeals Commission. - The department shall notify a taxpayer of the right to appeal to the Tax Appeals Commission, and the jurisdictional requirements for perfecting the appeal.
+\$40-2B-8.
+Notice to taxpayer of right to appeal to Tax Appeals Commission.

+The department shall notify a taxpayer of the right to appeal to the Tax Appeals Commission and the jurisdictional requirements for perfecting the appeal.
 Such notice shall be given with a final assessment, or with any notice by the department informing the taxpayer that his or her claim for refund has been denied in whole or in part, or any notice by the department informing the taxpayer of any act, proposed act, or refusal to act by the department from which the taxpayer has a right to appeal to the Tax Appeals Commission.